ZeroWu1412/manoa-flea-market.github.io/index.md

 > The market page seemed incomplete since the listing isn't added to the market page, however, there is a filter on the top, which could make it easier for users to search for what they want.
 It would probably be better if users could insert a key word to search rather than just looking at all the items under a specified category or to input more filter options.
 >
 > -- <cite>UH Junior, Electrical Engineering</cite>

+> The contact list was very neat and organized.
+I do wish there was a way to delete your profile, and maybe an option to put phone number OR email.
+(Personally, I wouldn't want random strangers knowing my phone number.)
+>
+> Using the UH colors fit in very well with the logo, and made the whole website seem more put together.
+The font matched well with the concept of the site being buying and selling.
+>
+> Minor details, but I wished the images in the logged out page were all circles.
+Also, sticking to all clip art images or all real images would be more consistent.
+>
+> Overall, I think the site would be very useful for students who aren't satisfied with the price offered to buy back the item at the UH Bookstore.
+Or really anyone who wants to make a quick buck.
+>
+> -- <cite>Junior</cite>